Christmas in Finland

 In December 2018 when our children were 3 and 6 years old we visited Finland.

-The hotel provided a transfer in a mini van and the drive from the airport took 90 minutes.
+The hotel provided a transfer in a mini van and the drive from the airport took around an hour.

 Accommodation